Baron Fermoy: History

 The first Baron represented County Cork and then Marylebone in the British House of Commons, taking the Chiltern Hundreds the day the spurious 1855 patent was issued.
 He also served as Lord Lieutenant of County Cork.
-His younger son, the third Baron, sat as Member of Parliament for Kerry East.
-He was succeeded by his son, the fourth Baron.
-He notably represented King's Lynn in Parliament.
+His younger son, the third Baron, sat as an Irish nationalist Member of Parliament for Kerry East.
+He was succeeded by his son, the fourth Baron, who represented King's Lynn in Parliament as a Conservative.
 The title is currently held by his grandson, the sixth Baron, who succeeded his father in 1984.

 The family seat is Nethercote House, near Nethercote, Warwickshire.
-The first Baron was named after his relative Edmund Burke, and they are descended from the House of Burke.
+The first Baron Fermoy was named after his relative Edmund Burke, and they are descended from the House of Burke.

 Royal connections

 Diana, Princess of Wales, was a great-great-granddaughter of the 1st Baron Fermoy through her mother, Frances Shand Kydd.
-Shand Kydd was the younger daughter of the 4th Baron Fermoy, a friend of King George VI and the elder of the twin sons of the American heiress Frances Ellen Work and her first husband, the Hon.
-James Boothby Burke Roche, who, after their divorce, became the 3rd Baron Fermoy.
+Shand Kydd was the younger daughter of the 4th Baron Fermoy, a friend of King George VI and the elder of the twin sons of the American heiress Frances Ellen Work and her first husband, James Boothby Burke Roche, who, after their divorce, became the 3rd Baron Fermoy.
 Diana's maternal grandmother, Ruth Roche, Baroness Fermoy, was a confidante and lady-in-waiting to Queen Elizabeth The Queen Mother, and the founder of the annual King's Lynn Festival (of classical music) in Norfolk, England.